meabed/graphql-upload-ts/README.md

   - And using a bit less memory.
   - And a bit faster.
 - More standard and developer friendly exception messages.
-- **Does not create any temporary files on disk.** Thus works faster.
+- **Does not create any temporary files on disk.**
+  - Thus works faster and does not load Node runtime as much.
+  - Have fewer corner cases.
+  - No need to manually destroy programmatically aborted streams.
 - API changes comparing to the original `graphql-upload`:
   - Does not accept any arguments to `createReadStream()`.
   - The `createReadStream()` must not be called twice for the same file.